MJaroslav/Bon2Gradle/README.md

             changing = true
         }

-        // Add this dependency, you can use "master-SNAPSHOT" as version for always using latest version classpath 'com.github.mjaroslav.bon2gradle:Bon2Gradle:0.1.0'
+        // Add this dependency, you can use "master-SNAPSHOT" as version for using last commit classpath 'com.github.MJaroslav:Bon2Gradle:0.2.0'
     }
 }
 ```